Andy-set-studio/hankchizljaw.io-legacy/_works/stalfos-css-framework-and-boilerplate.md

 > "Stalfos is an open-source, skeletal front-end development starter kit.
 It provides you with a solid starting-point for working with HTML, Sass and JavaScript.
 It also provides tools for working with images, fonts and SVG."

 I built Stalfos as a boilerplate for building out front-end templates for web projects.
-It's designed to also continue powering the front-end for the project's lifespan as a separate entity that lives alongside the main codebase.
+It's designed to also continue powering the front-end for the project's lifespan, as a separate entity that lives alongside the main codebase.

 ### Built around core CSS